jokergoo/InteractiveComplexHeatmap/README.md

 There are also two functions for Shiny app development:

 - `InteractiveComplexHeatmapOutput()`: for the UI on the client side.
-- `renderInteractiveComplexHeatmap()`: for processing on the sever side.
+- `makeInteractiveComplexHeatmap()`: for processing on the sever side.

 ```r
 library(InteractiveComplexHeatmap)